Lonlysoft/Funky_Pack/README.md

 # Playtest

-<a href = "https://lonlysoft.github.io/Funky_Pack" > here! </a> Please bear in mind that it's not done yet, but you can test the controls performance on mobile, PC or with a gamepad. it's pretty important because I don't have a keyboard or gamepad in order to test the viability of those control modes
+<a href = "https://lonlysoft.github.io/Funky_Pack"> Test my game here!</a> <br> Please bear in mind that it's not finished yet, it's still in its early stages, but you can test the controls performance on mobile or PC.
+It's pretty important because I don't have a keyboard, so I can't test it.
+And also, a gamepad option is available for testing.

 # what is it?
 Funky Pack is a game inspired by farming simulators.
 We all have heard the story of a farming simulator before: <br>